standingdreams/gatsby-starter/README.md

 ### Styles
 Normalize.css is imported into the Layout component.
 There are modifications to many CSS attributes in the Layout component.

+### ES Modules in Gatsby
+To allow ES Modules to be used in Gatsby, ESM is imported and used when running `nom start`.